III:00:03 Student Disciplinary Rules

 B. Disruptive behavior in the classroom may be defined as, but not limited to, behavior that obstructs or disrupts the learning environment (e.g., offensive language, harassment of students and professors, repeated outbursts from a student which disrupts the flow of instruction or prevents concentration on the subject taught, failure to cooperate in maintaining classroom decorum, etc.), text messaging, and the continued use of any electronic or other noise or light emitting device which disturbs others (e.g., disturbing noises from beepers, cell phones, palm pilots, lap-top computers, games, etc.).

 C. Plagiarism, cheating, and other forms of academic dishonesty are prohibited.
-Students guilty of academic misconduct, either directly or indirectly, through participation or assistance, are immediately responsible to the instructor of the class.
-In addition to other possible disciplinary sanctions which may be imposed through the process provided in MTSU Policy III:00:08 Academic Misconduct, the instructor has the authority to assign an appropriate grade for the exercise or examination, or to assign an F in the course, as is proportional to the nature and extent of the academic misconduct.
+Students found responsible of engaging in academic misconduct, either directly or indirectly, through participation or assistance, are immediately responsible to the instructor of the class.
+In addition to other possible disciplinary sanctions which may be imposed through the process provided in MTSU Policy III:00:08, Academic Misconduct, the instructor has the authority to assign an appropriate grade for the exercise or examination, or to assign an F in the course, as is proportional to the nature and extent of the academic misconduct.
 When a student has engaged in academic misconduct, the faculty member shall ensure that the student is made aware of his/her appeal rights.